Tatsh/livecheck/README.md

 For packages that will not work with currently heuristic checking, a configuration file named `livecheck.json` can be placed in the directory alongside the ebuild.

+## Hook directory

+The hooks directory structure is subdivided into actions, currently `post` and `pre`, within each action directory there can be several scripts that are executed in order of name.

+## Hook arguments

+- Root portage directory, e.g. `/var/db/repos/gentoo`.
+- Category and package name, e.g. `dev-lang/php`.
+- Previous version, e.g. `8.2.32-r2`.
+- New version, e.g. `8.2.33`.
+- SHA hash of the old version.
+Optional.
+- SHA hash of the new version.
+Optional.
+- Date associated with the hash.
+Optional.

 ### Configuration keys